ghiliweld/writings/principles.md

 ## Theses

 1. More can be done to bridge the gap between "techies" and "non-techies".
 Hiding away features or powers for the users convenience might be good UX, but it isn't great.
 Through education and great UX, "non-techies" can shape their own experience on the web.
 This is powerful.
+2. The tech for creating magical experiences is already here.
+The creativity and daring to make it a reality is all that's missing.

 ## Product Design Tenets
 - Ignore preconceived notions: preconceived notions get in the way of creating new things
+- Form follows function: to add on the point above, design should suit the product, nothing more nothing less
 - Build for efficiency: users should not be encouraged to stay for long stretches of time
 - Build for interest: users should be encouraged to come back frequently
 - Build the future you want to see